These amazing eateries are proving that Leeds is a foodie haven – but the proof, as they say, is in the pudding.

 Mommy Thai, 7 Duncan Street, Leeds, West Yorkshire, LS1 6DQ.

 Hidden away in the maze of Holbeck Urban Village is a real foodie treat.
 Taste is an unassuming little cafe that does a mean line in soups, sandwiches and salads.
-All their food is made with ingredients from nearby Swillington Organic Farm, like the Italian sandwich, a gooey mix of mozzarella, salami, peppers and pesto served in a toasted sarnie.
+All their food is made with ingredients from nearby Swillington Organic Farm, like the Pulled Pork Wrap, a decadent mix of pulled pork, BBQ sauce, Cheddar and slaw.
 It doesn’t half go well with a cup of Maude Coffee.

 Taste, 3 Saw Mill Yard, Holbeck, Leeds, West Yorkshire, LS11 5WH.

 Treat yourself to a slice of heaven at Grumpy’s, one of Leeds’ finest pizza joints.
 It’s a family-run restaurant, with hand-thrown dough and fresh ingredients, all cooked to perfection in their wood-burning oven.
 They all come in a 10-inch size, and are named after people.
 So you can try the Hunter, a moreish mixture of spinach, eggs and chillis, or the Sally, which comes topped with chilli peppers, spianata salami and a sticky honey dressing.
 If you work up a thirst, grab a fresh craft beer on the side.

 Grumpy’s, 2 Old Combing, Sunnybank Mills, Farsley, Leeds, West Yorkshire, LS28 5UJ.